 The Advocacy Project requires a substantial amount of commitment from the teacher, students and parents involved with the project.
-Although the results of The Advocacy Project are stunning, being highly organized with students from the very first day by implementing The Advocacy Project requirements in the syllabus and presenting the project within the first month of school is a must.
+Although the results of The Advocacy Project are stunning, being highly organized with students from the very first day is a must.
+This organization is achieved by implementing The Advocacy Project requirements in the syllabus at the beginning of the year and presenting the project consistently within the first month of school.

-I break the project down for students into manageable steps to ensure that all students have the resources they need to be successful in completing The Advocacy Project.
+Throughout the year, I break the project into manageable steps to ensure that students have the resources they need to be successful in completing The Advocacy Project.

 We start by discussing who is involved:

 ¿QUIÉN?
-PIENSA GLOBALMENTE : ACTÚA LOCALMENTE advocates in Señorita Tomscha’s class
+PIENSA GLOBALMENTE : ACTÚA LOCALMENTE advocates in Sra.
+Lupton’s class

 ¿QUÉ?
 Advocacy Project: Quarters 1, 2, 3 and 4.
-Completing six (6) hours of a community service project per quarter to “act local” and develop leadership potential in Baltimore City
+Students will complete six (6) hours of a community service project per quarter to “act local” and develop leadership potential in our community.

 Then we discuss the purpose of the project:

 ¿POR QUÉ?
 Students will be able to apply concepts learned in their Spanish classroom at Baltimore to their community, therefore being able to “think global and act local”.
-In addition this is supported by MYP principles:
+In addition, this is supported by IB principles:

 Community Advocacy · Helps students to increase their awareness of the world around them with firsthand experience · Increases students’ sense of responsibility and self-esteem · Gives insight into different social patterns and ways of life · Uses talents and skills developed in school and elsewhere